History of radio receivers: Vacuum tube era

-A vacuum-tube receiver required several power supplies at different voltages, which in early radios were supplied by separate batteries.
 By 1930 adequate rectifier tubes were developed, and the expensive batteries were replaced by a transformer power supply that worked off the house current.

 Vacuum tubes were bulky, expensive, had a limited lifetime, consumed a large amount of power and produced a lot of waste heat, so the number of tubes a receiver could economically have was a limiting factor.
 Therefore, a goal of tube receiver design was to get the most performance out of a limited number of tubes.
 The major radio receiver designs, listed below, were invented during the vacuum tube era.

 A defect in many early vacuum-tube receivers was that the amplifying stages could oscillate, act as an oscillator, producing unwanted radio frequency alternating currents.
 These parasitic oscillations mixed with the carrier of the radio signal in the detector tube, producing audible beat notes (heterodynes); annoying whistles, moans, and howls in the speaker.
 The oscillations were caused by feedback in the amplifiers; one major feedback path was the capacitance between the plate and grid in early triodes.
 This was solved by the Neutrodyne circuit, and later the development of the tetrode and pentode around 1930.

 Edwin Armstrong is one of the most important figures in radio receiver history, and during this period invented technology which continues to dominate radio communication.
 He was the first to give a correct explanation of how De Forest's triode tube worked.
 He invented the feedback oscillator, regenerative receiver, the superregenerative receiver, the superheterodyne receiver, and modern frequency modulation (FM).